-[(a)] The Company intends to operate in a manner such that it qualifies as a "business league" within the meaning of Section 501(c)(6) of the Code.
-The Operating Committee [by Supermajority Vote, without the consent of any Participant, may] shall cause the Company to: (i) make an election to be treated as a corporation for U.S. federal income tax purposes by filing Form 8832 with the Internal Revenue Service effective as of the date of formation and (ii) file with the Internal Revenue Service, Form 1024, Application for Recognition of Exemption under Section 501(a) to[; or (ii)] be treated as a ["trade association"] "business league" as described in [§] Section 501(c)(6) of the Code.
+The Company intends to operate in a manner such that it qualifies as a "business league" within the meaning of Section 501(c)(6) of the Code.
+The Operating Committee shall cause the Company to: (i) make an election to be treated as a corporation for U.S. federal income tax purposes by filing Form 8832 with the Internal Revenue Service effective as of the date of formation and (ii) file with the Internal Revenue Service, Form 1024, Application for Recognition of Exemption under Section 501(a) to be treated as a "business league" as described in Section 501(c)(6) of the Code.